airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 With that, we're done implementing the `discover` command.

 #### Implementing the read operation
-The above operations are all required, but a connector ultimately exists to read data!
-This is where the `read` command comes in.
+We've done a lot so far, but a connector ultimately exists to read data!
+This is where the [`read` command](https://docs.airbyte.io/architecture/airbyte-specification#read) comes in.
 The format of the command is:
 ```shell script
 $ python source.py read --config <config_file_path> --catalog <configured_catalog.json> [--state <state_file_path>]
 ```